selman/emacs-starter-kit/README.markdown

 get loaded.
 The starter-kit-* files provide what I consider to be better defaults, both for different programming languages and for built-in Emacs features like bindings or registers.

+Directories under the "src" directory will be added the load-path automatic. if you added any folder or submodule here you don't need to define load-path.

 Files that are pending submission to ELPA are bundled with the starter kit under the directory elpa-to-submit/.
 The understanding is that